Modeling in Houdini using VDB SDF volumes

 Tutorial / 08 May 2023

-With the recent release of MLOPS for Houdini, I've got interested in Python libraries for image processing.
+With the recent release of MLOPS for Houdini, I've been interested in Python libraries for image processing.
 One such library is OpenCV.
-The pip-installable version of OpenCV mostly runs on CPU and uses OpenCL to accelerate some functions.
-However, to accelerate features like tracking and image warping, it is necessary to compile OpenCV with CUDA support.
+The pip-installable version of OpenCV mostly runs on a CPU and uses OpenCL to accelerate some functions.
+However, it is necessary to compile OpenCV with CUDA support to accelerate features like tracking and image warping.

-I recommend to not skip any steps in this article because it can lead to compilation errors or problems with installing the compiled package.
+I recommend not skipping any steps in this article because it can lead to compilation errors or problems installing the compiled package.
 I've tried to shortcut on every step, so believe me :)

 To start with, I'll briefly list what we'll need: